 - Those Filing Bankruptcy or using Consumer Credit Counseling – needs a plan of action for the future to not repeat the same patterns.

 - Single Parents – may struggle to maintain work/home balance with financial security being a high priority.

 - College Students – too often create debt that prevents them from focusing on academic work, and from completing their long-term goals.

-- College Graduates – may be overwhelmed by student debt, both emotionally as well as financially, and find themselves in circumstances they never anticipated.
+- New College Graduates – may be overwhelmed by student debt, both emotionally as well as financially, and find themselves in circumstances they never anticipated.